Violet Class 2025 - 2026

 Welcome to Violet Class!

-Hello, my name is Mr Trude and I am delighted to welcome you and your children to our class for the new school year.
+Welcome to the Summer term, the final term of Year 6.
 We have a very exciting term ahead, filled with engaging learning opportunities, new challenges, and plenty of opportunities to develop important skills both inside and outside the classroom.

-This Autumn term, our topic focus will be World War II.
-As historians, the children will build their knowledge and understanding of the past, exploring life in Britain during both World Wars and developing a deeper awareness of the lasting impacts of the Second World War.
-We will investigate key events, significant individuals, and the daily lives of ordinary people during wartime.
+This Summer term, our topic focus will be the Vikings.
+As historians, the children will build their knowledge and understanding of the past, exploring Viking life, their raids and settlements, and the impact they had on Britain.
+We will investigate key events, significant individuals, and what everyday life was like during the Viking era.

 PE lessons will take place twice a week.
-On Tuesdays, the children will go swimming, and on Thursdays, they will work with our specialist sports coaches to develop their skills across a range of activities.
+On Tuesdays, the children will take part in invasion games, developing teamwork, strategy, and game skills.
+On Thursdays, they will work with our specialist sports coaches to continue building their abilities across a range of physical activities.
 Please ensure that your child comes to school in their PE kits.

 To support your child’s health and focus during the school day, please ensure they bring a named water bottle to school every day.
 We also encourage children to bring in a healthy, named snack for break time.
 Suggested snacks include a piece of fruit, vegetable sticks, or cheese and crackers.
 Please remember we are a nut-free school, so nuts and sweets are not permitted.